 The printouts shall be maintained in a file at the plant for a minimum of one year or as directed by the Engineer and shall be made available upon request.
 The printing system will be inspected by the Engineer prior to production and verified at the beginning of each construction season thereafter.

+1031.09 RAP in Aggregate Applications.
+RAP in aggregate applications shall be according to the Bureau of Materials Policy Memorandum, “Reclaimed Asphalt Pavement (RAP) for Aggregate Applications” and the following.

-1031.09 RAP in Aggregate Surface Course and Aggregate Wedge Shoulders, Type B. The use of RAP in aggregate surface course (temporary access entrances only) and aggregate wedge shoulders, Type B shall be as follows.
+RAP in Aggregate Surface Course and Aggregate Wedge Shoulders, Type B. The use of RAP in aggregate surface course (temporary access entrances only) and aggregate wedge shoulders, Type B shall be as follows.

-(a) Stockpiles and Testing.
+(1) Stockpiles and Testing.
 RAP stockpiles may be any of those listed in Article 1031.02, except “Non-Quality” and “FRAP”.
 The testing requirements of Article 1031.03 shall not apply.
-RAP used shall be according to the Bureau of Materials Policy Memorandum, “Reclaimed Asphalt Pavement (RAP) for Aggregate Applications”.

-(b) Gradation.
+(2) Gradation.
 One hundred percent of the RAP material shall pass the 1 1/2 in.
 (37.5 mm) sieve.
 The RAP material shall be reasonably well graded from coarse to fine.
-RAP material that is gap-graded or single sized will not be accepted.”
+RAP material that is gap-graded or single sized will not be accepted.

+(b) RAP in Aggregate Subgrade Improvement (ASI).
+RAP in ASI shall be according to Article 1031.06, except “Conglomerate DQ” and “Non-Quality” may be used.”

 80306